WPBeginner

 Blogger allows you to export content in an XML file.

-Simply login to your Blogger blog and visit Settings » Other page.
-Under the blog tools, click on the Backup Content link.
+Simply log in to your Blogger blog and visit the Settings page.
+In the Manage Block section, click on the ‘Back up content’ link.

-This will bring up a popup where you need to click on the ‘Save to your computer’ button.
+This will bring up a popup where you need to click the ‘Download’ button.

-Depending on the file size, it may take a few seconds or a few minutes.
+It may take a few seconds or a few minutes, depending on the file size.
 Once you have your data, it is time to import it into your WordPress site.

 Step 6: Import Blogger Blog into WordPress

-Login to your WordPress admin area and visit Tools » Import page.
-There you will see a list of importers for different services.
-You need to click on Blogger to install the Blogger importer.
+Log in to your WordPress admin area and visit the Tools » Import page.
+There, you will see a list of importers for different services.
+You need to click on ‘Install Now’ under Blogger to install the Blogger importer.

 Run Blogger importer